agrezende/whisper-diarization/README.md

 # Speaker Diarization with Whisper and Pyannote

-This Python program takes an audio file and a Whisper JSON file as input (from [Whisper-WebUI](https://gitlab.com/aadnk/whisper-webui)), performs speaker diarization on the audio file using the pyannote/audio library, and then adds speaker labels to the Whisper JSON file, both as a extra JSON field and as a prefix in the segment text.
+This Python program takes an audio file and a Whisper JSON file as input from [Whisper-WebUI](https://gitlab.com/aadnk/whisper-webui), and performs speaker diarization on the audio file using the
+[pyannote/speaker-diarization](https://huggingface.co/pyannote/speaker-diarization) model.
+The speakers are added to the resulting Whisper JSON file in each segment, and the most likely speaker is added to the text in the SRT file.

 ## Installation